| |

 - these incompletely treated cases often present with a markedly refractory non-ulcer dyspepsia5.

-- IHC is much more sensitive than the CLO test performed on biopsies5; the breath test is problematic; the stool antigen
+- IHC is much way more sensitive than the old CLO test performed on biopsies usually in the endoscopy suites5; the breath test is a global mucosal test but problematic relative to patient preparation and medication abstention; but we began offering it @ LML in 2010; the stool antigen

-test may be the best way to feel that H. p. is ruled out because it reflects status of entire stomach.
+test may be the best way to feel that H. p. is ruled out when the negative biopsy is supicious, because it reflects status of entire stomach & done in our hospital microbiology lab.

 -